jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 Moreover, let's use `32768` for the size of the array.

 For 16 cores, run *each algorithm* and save the stats output.
-I strongly recommend using `--outdir` and using easy to understand names.
+I strongly recommend using `--outdir` and using easy-to-understand names.
 The following questions will ask you to consult these outputs and use data to back up your answers.

 ### Question 4